View, navigate and sketch on lat-long panoramas in SyncSketch

 SyncSketch supports synced reviews of 360˚ spherical panoramas with sketching.

-In order to be treated as a 360 panorama, the uploaded image file must be rendered or stitched as an equirectangular (aka lat-long) image (in any supported still image format) with an aspect ratio of 2:1.
+In order to be treated as a 360 panorama, the uploaded image file must be rendered or stitched as an equirectangular (aka lat-long) image or movie with an aspect ratio of 2:1.
 Many renderers and 360˚ cameras will create such files.

 Why is it behaving like a plain still image?

-When imported into a review, a panorama may initially appear as if it were any any other uploaded still image.
-To set it as a spherical panorama, reveal it in the media drawer beneath the review, then click on the menu, and select Set as 360 image:
+When imported into a review, a panorama may initially appear as if it were any any other uploaded still image or movie.
+To set it as a spherical panorama, reveal it in the media drawer beneath the review, then click on the menu, and select Set as 360 content:

 Now when you open the review to that file it will be displayed as a navigable spherical panorama.
 Click on the camera tool at the bottom to switch to Camera Navigation mode: